zackliu/SignalRSeamlessReconnect/Readme.md

 3. How to deal bytes duplication when broadcasting?
 Is it a good practice to handle ack in byte pipe?
 4. What's the sign of keep reconnecting or stop reconnecting.
 What if `_webSocket = await factory(context, cancellationToken).ConfigureAwait(false);` throws when reconnecting?
+5.Security concern.
+Can you request a normal token to reconnect to a specific connection-id and take over?